23/glue/README.md

       {% module info with "showDescription":true %}
     </div>

 A module starts out with a piece of boilerplate JavaScript.
-For example if the project name is `Player` and you're building a module to show as title and a description within the player (in `src/info/info.js`)
+For example if the project name is `Player` and you're building a module to show a title and a description within the player (in `src/info/info.js`)

     Player.provide('info',
       {showDescription: true},